moonbeam-foundation/moonbeam/precompiles/utils/macro/docs/precompile_macro.md

 This function is called with the **code address**, the address of the precompile.
 It must return `None` if this address is not part of the precompile set, or `Some` if it is.
 The `Some` variants contains a value of a type of your choice that represents which member of the set this address corresponds to.
-For exemple for our XC20 precompile sets this function returns the asset id corresponding to this address if it exists.
+For example for our XC20 precompile sets this function returns the asset id corresponding to this address if it exists.

 Finally, every other function annotated with a `precompile::_` attribute must now take this